 Stokes-Shackleford Professor of Microbiology (2004)

-Director of Microbiology and Virology
+Director, Microbiology and Virology

 Director, Nebraska Public Health Laboratory